-The TREE surveys took place on a yearly basis between February and June.
-TREE conducted the first four panel waves 2001-2004 without any outside assistance, mainly from project headquarters (at the time) in Berne.
-TREE trained and supervised survey administrators and interviewers, who were put in charge of distributing, keeping track of, and following up on questionnaires, and were responsible for conducting telephone interviews and for address management.
-For the subsequent four panel waves (2005-2007 and 2010) survey institutes were commissioned to develop the software for the telephone survey instrument designed by TREE and carry out the computer-assisted telephone interviewing (CATI).
-The interviewers were recruited by the institutes and, in close cooperation with TREE, jointly trained.
+The TREE1 panel waves were invariably carried out toward the end of the Swiss school year, i.e., between February and June.
+TREE conducted the first four panel waves 2001-2004 without any outside assistance in training and supervising the survey administrators and interviewers who were put in charge of survey logistics and were responsible for conducting the telephone interviews.
+For the subsequent five panel waves (2005-2007, 2010 and 2014), survey institutes were commissioned to develop the software for the telephone survey instrument designed by TREE and carry out the computer-assisted telephone interviewing (CATI).8 The interviewers were recruited by the institutes and jointly trained in close cooperation with TREE.